sveltejs/eslint-plugin-svelte/docs/rules/no-inline-styles.md

   "svelte/no-inline-styles": [
     "error",
     {
-      "allowTransitions": false
+      "allowTransitions": true
     }
   ]
 }
 ```

 - `allowTransitions` ...
-Most svelte transitions (including the built-in ones) use inline styles.
-However, it is theoretically possible to only use transitions that don't (see this [issue](https://github.com/sveltejs/svelte/issues/6662) about removing inline styles from built-in transitions).
-This option allows transitions to be used in such cases.
-Default `false`.
+Some svelte transitions (including the built-in ones in Svelte 4 and older) use inline styles.
+This option allows transitions to be used.
+Default `true`.

 ## :books: Further Reading